 Practical tips for project managers include what documents to prepare; the process for compiling the record for the court; advice for building a strong record; judgment calls about what documents to include; and submitting the record to the court.

 Conducting National Environmental Policy Act (NEPA) studies for projects involving toll lanes and toll roads involves many sensitive issues and complex considerations.
-This handbook covers issues associated with the NEPA process and related issues.
-Key issues to consider when conducting studies include transportation plans and policies; proposed tolling concept; scope of NEPA analysis; relationship of NEPA process to project financing and procurement; and legal issues.
+Key issues to consider when managing the NEPA process for toll lanes and toll roads include transportation plans and policies, proposed tolling concept, scope of NEPA analysis, relationship of NEPA process to project financing, and procurement and legal issues.

-Practical tips address include laying the policy foundation; building the project team; developing toll alternatives; framing the issues for decision in the NEPA process; modeling the performance of tolled alternatives; valuating impacts of tolled alternatives; synchronizing NEPA reviews with procurement process; and considering tolling after NEPA is under way or completed.
+Practical tips addressed include laying the policy foundation, building the project team, developing tolling alternatives, framing the issues for decision in the NEPA process, modeling the performance of tolled alternatives, evaluating impacts of tolled alternatives, synchronizing the NEPA review with procurement process, and considering tolling after NEPA is under way or completed.